duckdb/duckdb-web/docs/configuration/overview.md

 ## Examples

-Set the memory limit of the system to 10GB.
+Set the memory limit of the system to 10 GB.

 ```sql
 SET memory_limit = '10GB';